MicrosoftDocs/visualstudio-docs/docs/ide/go-to-and-peek-definition.md

 The Go To Definition and Peek Definition features enable you to easily view the definition of a type or member.

 ## Go To Definition
 The Go To Definition feature navigates to the source of a type or member, and opens the result in a new tab.
 If you are a keyboard user, place your text cursor somewhere inside the type or member name and press **F12**.
-If you are a mouse user, either select **Go To Definition** from the context menu, or, in Visual Studio 2017 version 15.4 and later, press **Ctrl** and click on the type or member.
+If you are a mouse user, either select **Go To Definition** from the context menu, or, use the **Ctrl-click** functionality described below.

+### Ctrl-click Go To Definition
+New for Visual Studio 2017 version 15.4 is an easier way for mouse users to quickly access Go To Definition.
+To use it, press the **Ctrl** key and then click on the type or member.
+It's that easy!

 ![Mouse click go to definition animation](../ide/media/click_gotodef.gif)